 Fujifilm X-E3 with XF 18mm f/2 (28mm equivalent) – I bought the X-E3 specifically because of its size.
 It hangs around my neck all day and combined with the 18mm lens causes no bother.

-I use the combo for wide shots but also for getting in close with groups of people so that I am able to be part of the action and give the viewer a sense of ‘being there’.
+I use the combo for wide shots but also for getting in close with groups of people (guide) so that I am able to be part of the action and give the viewer a sense of ‘being there’.